 The Company elected the fair value option for repurchase agreements and reverse repurchase agreements that do not settle overnight or have an open settlement date.
 The Company has elected the fair value option for these instruments to more accurately reflect market and economic events in its earnings and to mitigate a potential mismatch in earnings caused by using different measurement attributes (i.e. fair value versus carrying value) for certain assets and liabilities.
-At June 30, 2015, the fair value of the reverse repurchase agreements for which the fair value option was elected was \$104.3 million.
+At June 30, 2016, the Company did not have any reverse repurchase agreements and repurchase agreements that elected the fair value option.